Cammyo/cybersecurity-scenario-chatbot/README.md

 - SQLite to fulfill a database requirement for the assignment.

 ## Installation/Building
 All you need is node.
-Configured for windows x64 but could be built any platform.
+Configured for windows x64 but could be built for any platform.

 ```
 npm install